Invincible season 2

 The second season of the American adult animated superhero series Invincible, based on the comic book series of the same name, was created for television by comic book writer Robert Kirkman who also wrote the comics.
 The season was produced by Amazon MGM Studios in association with Point Grey Pictures, Skybound North, Skybound Animation and Wind Sun Sky Entertainment, with Simon Racioppa serving as showrunner.
+Taking place a month after the events of the previous season, Mark Grayson is attempting to regain his life after being betrayed by Omni-Man while simultaneously dealing with the repercussions of the aftermath and attempting to not end up like his father.
+Also, Mark contends with a new threat in Angstrom Levy, an interdimensional traveler with a personal vendetta against him.

 Steven Yeun stars as Mark Grayson / Invincible, while Sandra Oh and J. K. Simmons play his parents Debbie Grayson and Nolan Grayson / Omni-Man respectively.
 While the supporting cast is formed by Gillian Jacobs, Andrew Rannells, Zazie Beetz, Walton Goggins, Seth Rogen, Sterling K. Brown, Ross Marquand, Malese Jow, Mark Hamill, Chris Diamantopoulos, Kevin Michael Richardson, Fred Tatasciore, Eric Bauza, Jason Mantzoukas, Khary Payton, Zachary Quinto, Grey Griffin, Ben Schwartz, Jay Pharoah, and Calista Flockhart.

-Taking place a month after the events of the previous season, Mark Grayson is attempting to regain his life after being betrayed by Omni-Man, while simultaneously withstanding the repercussions of the aftermath and attempting not to end up like his father.
-But Mark has to deal with a new supervillain in the person of Angstrom Levy, who can create portals to other dimensions and gets even with Invincible after a botched mission.

-The season was divided into halves and premiered on Amazon Prime Video Video on November 3, 2023, with the first four episodes each week until November 24, and the final four from March 14, 2024, through April 4.
-The show was extended further for a fourth season on July 26, 2024.
+The season was preceded by a special episode, called "Invincible: Atom Eve", which was released on July 21, 2023.
+The season itself was divided into two parts and premiered on Amazon Prime Video on November 3, 2023, with the first four episodes each week until November 24, and the final four from March 14, 2024, through April 4.
+A third season was ordered on April 29, 2021.